charris/pyfli/README.md

     FLISetDAC
     FLIDebug

+The wrapper for FLIUsbBulkIO is currently set to raise an error as I don't yet understand the implications of the function and it looks potentially dangerous.

 The wrapper signatures are not precisely the same as the Finger Lakes functions.
 For instance, functions that fill user supplied buffers return numpy arrays instead, C strings are returned as Python strings, and some arguments are passed as strings instead of C macro values.
+In addition, the wrapper functions names generally drop the 'FLI' prefix and lowercase the first letter.
+The function correspondence is tabulate in the module documentation.

 All the wrappers have document strings that follow the Numpy documentation standard.
 Some of the functions in the SDK were undocumented and